Brave new world of Queensland Petroleum Royalties

 The new regime – Volume Model

-As a result of the review, the Government selected the volume-based model as the appropriate method for calculating royalties in the petroleum sector moving forward.
-In the June 2020 initial announcement, the Treasurer and Minister for Infrastructure and Planning, Cameron Dick, said that ‘the new volume-based model would support affordable supply for domestic customers, appropriate returns for Queenslanders and fairness for gas producers’.
+As a result of the review, the Government has announced that a volume-based model has been selected as the appropriate method for calculating royalties in the petroleum sector moving forward.
+In particular, the Treasurer and Minister for Infrastructure and Planning, Cameron Dick, said that ‘the new volume-based model would support affordable supply for domestic customers, appropriate returns for Queenslanders and fairness for gas producers.’

-2. information required for determining the royalty rate is not available for a producer when the royalty return is lodged; or
+(b) information required for determining the royalty rate is not available for a producers when the royalty return is lodged; or

 Royalty rates

-It has been confirmed that percentage royalty rates will be locked in for five years.
+Once they have been set, it has been confirmed that percentage royalty rates will be locked in for the first five years.

 Arrangements for non-tenure holders